jdtoombs/chat-copilot/integration-tests/README.md

-﻿# Chat Copilot Integration Tests
+﻿# Q-Pilot Integration Tests

 ## Requirements

-1. A running instance of the Chat Copilot's [backend](../webapi/README.md).
+1. A running instance of the Q-Pilot's [backend](../webapi/README.md).

 ## Setup